-- Member area - When you visit a page in a member area, a second navigation bar appears below the banner (or below the header if there is no banner), listing all pages available in that Member Area.
+- Member site - When you visit a page in a member site, a second navigation bar appears below the banner (or below the header if there is no banner), listing all pages available in that Member Site.
 This won’t display on mobile unless mobile styles are disabled.

 - Category navigation - This navigation bar displays on a store page after you’ve added categories to one or more products.
 Check the Show category navigation tweak under Products to display it.